fangsonghub/fangsonghub.github.io/index.md

 ---

-I am an Assistant Professor in the [Computer Science Department](http://www.pdx.edu/computer-science/) at the [Portland State University](http://www.pdx.edu/).
+I am an Associate Professor in the [Computer Science Department](http://www.pdx.edu/computer-science/) at the [Portland State University](http://www.pdx.edu/).
 During 2013 to 2016, I was a postdoctoral fellow at the [Institute for Quantum